 ETSU President Dr. Brian Noland presented the projects to the Board of Trustees last week.

-“Within a compressed time period of five years, there will be more investment in capitol than any other measurable period in the history of the institution,” Noland said.
+“Within a compressed time period of five years, there will be more investment in capital than any other measurable period in the history of the institution,” Noland said.

 One of the projects is the Martin Center for the Arts.
 It will cost $52.3 million and is expected to be complete Spring 2019.